Alyssa Thomas now WNBA triple-doubles leader and has Connecticut near top of standings

 Alyssa Thomas has kept the Connecticut Sun competitive with her all-around play.
 She has found ways to increase her productivity with Connecticut center Brionna Jones sidelined for the remainder of the season because of a ruptured Achilles' tendon.

 Thomas now owns the WNBA record for triple-doubles after posting her fourth in a regular season game on Sunday.
 That broke a tie with Sabrina Ionescu and Candace Parker on the all-time leaderboard.
-Thomas also has two in the playoffs.
+Thomas added a fifth one Tuesday night in an 89-81 loss to New York.
+She also has two in the playoffs.

 “I want to win,” said Thomas after the win over Chicago on Sunday.
 “We’re still trying to bring a championship here.
 We just continue to grind it out each and every day.
 My name might be on (the record) but a lot of credit goes to my teammates.
 So far this year, I feel like it’s been the easiest for me with the way they’re knocking down shots.”